Lucyjpjones/wean-cuisine/README.md

 **Typography**

+- The main font used throughout the site is 'Montserrat' which belongs to the sans-serif typeface family.
+The font is clean and elegant, making it a good choice for web design.

+- I have used 'Kalam' font for the 'Wean Cuisine' title as pairs well with my logo branding.

+- Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.

 **Research**

 - I spent some time researching other recipe sites to gain inspiration, and created a moodboard with a collection of elements which caught my eye.